Michael Turvey

 Professor Ramesh Balasubramaniam of Cognitive & Information Sciences at the University of California, Merced, for exploring and explaining the dynamics of hula-hooping.

 (Reference: "Coordination Modes in the Multisegmental Dynamics of Hula Hooping," Ramesh Balasubramaniam and Michael T. Turvey, Biological Cybernetics, vol. 90, no. 3, March 2004, pp. 176–90.)

-Turvey graduated from Loughborough University (then called Loughborough College) in 1963 with a DLC (Diploma of Loughborough College) in Physical Education, with First Class Honours.
+Turvey attended Clapham College, a Jesuit school in South London, then graduated from Loughborough University (then called Loughborough College) in 1963 with a DLC (Diploma of Loughborough College) in Physical Education, with First Class Honours.
 He received an MA (1964) in Physical Education from the Ohio State University.
 He received a PhD (1967) in Experimental and Physiological Psychology from the Ohio State University under Delos Wickens, with thesis The nature of information loss in the visual preperceptual system.